Home > History > Front page updates January 2009

 I keep getting told that the election of Barack Obama as President of the United States shows that racism is on the decline in that country.
 I would be more convinced if the people who tell me that this is a good thing stopped mentioning the colour of his skin and how remarkable it is that a person with this condition should get to where he has.
 Of course they don't actually mention his colour, they just call him "African-American" to make sure that there is no mistake about him not being the sort of American that doesn't require qualification or comment.
 Of course, Obama is a very pragmatic politician and has milked his "different but same" status mercilessly ever since he first entered politics.
 I was pleased when he dumped the bizarrely racist church that he attended, but I could never understand how someone with his political nous could have stayed there for more than a single sermon.
 According to a documentary I saw about him recently, the choice of the church was based on pure pragmatism - that was where the people he wanted to impress went.

 I have mellowed in my opinions about Obama since I wrote about his church two years ago, and I suspect (and hope) that he will be a very good President indeed.
 My only concern is that his pragmatism will direct him towards getting and keeping votes rather than addressing the enormous problems facing his country and, by extension, the rest of the world.
 (At least he can't be as bad as the last one.)
 An Australian politician with a well-deserved reputation as a fixer and numbers arranger wrote a book after he retired called Whatever It Takes.
 When his party lost office the people who had been pointing to the book as evidence of his party's perfidy immediately adopted its principles (which were about the only principles they had).
 There is an old saying that you can tell when a politician is lying because you can see his lips move, but it would be nice to think that there are some exceptions some time.
 With any luck, and we are all going to need luck no matter where we live, Obama might be one of those exceptions.
 There is no doubt that he has the support of the US population.
-I just hope that he can fulfil the implied and explicit promises.
+I just hope that he can fulfill the implied and explicit promises.

 Now back to racism.
 It hasn't just been the innocent use of discriminatory terms which has indicated to me that there is a long way to go.
 I have also been exposed to statements about Obama which would embarrass the Ku Klux Klan with their vicious bigotry.
 It is a pleasant fiction to believe that all the battles have been won.
 Here are two songs from the 1960s which address racism in different ways.
 Colored Spade from Hair is about as in-your-face as the rest of that musical but I thought that "President of the United States of Love" was a nice and appropriate line.
 What Color (Is A Man)? by Bobby Bare captures my idea about the relevance of skin colour.
 Sometimes I miss the 60s, but I don't miss the freedom rides even if the changes in laws since that time haven't led to all the changes in attitude that we optimistically looked forward to.